E2450-Ozan/terraform/README.md

-## terraform installation and first example of usage
+## Terraform installation and first example of usage
 - install terraform from "https://www.terraform.io/downloads.html"
 - create an environment variable
 - create AWS user named "terraform", having programmatic access
 - download the csv file of newly created IAM user and put it under .aws folder with a name "credentials"
 - create github repo named terraform, and clone it to the local

+## Terraform init
+- Terraform requires a project to first be initialized by finding any related .tf files.
+This is done by running the init command.

 - create "first_code.tf" under local repo, and write your first IaC which will create an S3 bucket!
 ```bash
 provider "aws" {